Lighthouse Friends Home Page

 Bear Island was from the beginning a family station with a single keeper.
 The original lighthouse consisted of a wooden tower set atop the southern gable of a granite rubblestone keeper’s house.
 The dwelling had three rooms on the first floor, two chambers in an attic, and a cellar beneath it that held two wooden rainwater cisterns.
 The tower’s octagonal lantern room housed seven lamps and thirteen-inch reflectors, which produced a fixed white light at a focal plane of ninety-eight feet above the surrounding water.

-One of the areas early settlers was William Moore, who, according to The Island of Mount Desert Register with the Cranberry Isles 1909-10, went from keeping sheep on Bear Island to being the first lighthouse keeper there.
-Other sources list John G. Bowen or Bowan (1838-1842) as the first to tend the light.
+According to The Island of Mount Desert Register with the Cranberry Isles 1909-10, William Moore, who sold a parcel on his island to the government, went from keeping sheep on Bear Island to being the first lighthouse keeper there.
+Other sources list John G. Bowen as the first to tend the light.
 Whether or not Bowen was the first, he definitely served as keeper, because when Secretary of Treasury Walker Forward dismissed him in 1842, he sent a letter to a Maine congressman about it.
 “Interference in elections, both under the late and present administrations, and absence from the lighthouse for days in succession are the principal charges against Mr. Bowen,” wrote Forward.
 The election interference allegation was almost as serious as leaving the light untended, given that lighthouse positions were political appointments.

 Captain Whitcomb, of the cutter Alert, felt Bear Island Light could be dispensed with altogether, but a local customs collector disagreed, citing the experience of Captain Doyle, who in a recent voyage from Eastport would have lost his vessel and its valuable cargo if it had not been for the light.

 Bear Island Lighthouse was severely damaged by fire in 1852 and rebuilt in 1853, probably reusing many of the original materials.
-Experience proved that the original design put too much stress on the dwelling, thus, the new construction featured a thirty-one-foot-tall, cylindrical brick tower painted white, placed at the southern end of the dwelling.
-A few years later, in 1856, the station’s old lighting apparatus was replaced with a fifth-order Fresnel lens.
+As experience proved that the original design put too much stress on the dwelling’s roof, the new construction featured a thirty-one-foot-tall, cylindrical brick tower placed at the southern end of the dwelling.
+A few years later, in 1856, a fifth-order Fresnel lens replaced the station’s old lighting apparatus.

-Despite previous criticism about John Bowen, he wangled his return to Bear Island (1844-1850).
-Local politician Charles Peters was but one who cried for his second removal.
-Peters wrote to a justice of the peace, “Washington needs to know what kind of a critter Bowan has been….if he has been known to attend political conventions…if he has been an active and brawling Partizan….I want to sluice Bowan before he knows it.”
-After enough prominent Whigs signed a petition, Bowen was given the boot for the second time, but the resilient Bowen was appointed keeper again in 1853 and served for two more years.
+Despite previous criticism about John Bowen, he wangled his return to Bear Island for not just one but three more stints as keeper.
+Local politician Charles Peters was but one who cried out for his removal.
+Peters wrote to a justice of the peace: “Washington needs to know what kind of a critter Bowan has been….if he has been known to attend political conventions…if he has been an active and brawling Partizan….I want to sluice Bowan before he knows it.”
+After enough prominent Whigs signed a petition, Bowen was again given the boot, but the resilient Bowen was appointed keeper again in 1853 and served for two more years.

-Bowen’s successor in 1855 was Caleb S. Gould.
-It is not known for certain how many children Gould had, but together with one other family, Bear Island was designated a separate school district under Gould’s direction.
-The school district lasted until 1971, when William Fennelly was keeper, and was reestablished in 1880 when Keeper Stephen Smallidge’s family had five children.
+Bowen’s successor in 1855 was Caleb S. Goold.
+It is not known for certain how many children Goold had, but together with one other family, Bear Island was designated a separate school district under Goold’s direction.
+The school district lasted until 1871, when William Fennelly was keeper, and was reestablished in 1880 when Keeper Stephen Smallidge’s family had five children.

-Additions to the station include a 170-foot crib wharf in 1885, and, in 1887, a bell tower and a thirty by sixty-foot coal-shed, with a capacity of 390 tons, which served as a coal supply depot for the area’s buoy tenders.
-The coal depot remained until it was relocated from Bear Island in 1934.
 A 1,000-pound bell, struck by machinery, was housed in the bell tower.
-Terry Stanley, a Coast Guard keeper from the 1950s, said the apparatus “worked like a Swiss clock.
+Terry Stanley, a Coast Guard keeper on the island in 1959, said the apparatus “worked like a Swiss clock.
 You cranked weights up to the top of the tower and it would ring the bell every so many minutes.”

-By 1888, the keeper’s stone dwelling was in such a poor state that it was determined erecting a new one-and-a-half-story wooden dwelling would be less expensive than repairs.
+By 1888, the keeper’s stone dwelling was in such a poor state that making needed repairs would cost nearly the same as erecting a new one-and-a-half-story wooden dwelling.
 Everything at the station—other than the new fog bell tower, coal-shed, and wharf—was torn down and rebuilt.
 On September 1, 1889, a light with the same characteristics as the old one, was exhibited from a temporary skeleton tower placed about twenty feet south-southeasterly from old tower.
-This light served until the current brick tower and attached frame dwelling were completed later that year at a cost of $3,750.
-In 1899, telephone service linking Bear Island to Northeast Harbor must have been a welcome addition to the station.
+This light served until the current brick tower and attached frame, gambrel-roofed dwelling were completed later that year at a cost of $3,750.
+Telephone service linking Bear Island to Northeast Harbor was also completed in 1899 and must have been a welcome addition to the station.

 In the 1930s, Keeper Elmo J. Turner transferred to Bear Island from Great Duck Island Light.
 His granddaughter, Joyce MacIlroy, would visit her grandparents at Bear Island station where they kept chickens and a cow.
 “There was no power on the island,” said Joyce, “so my great grandmother would keep the fresh cream in the cellar.
 One day, the cow had to be taken to the mainland, so Elmo loaded her into the dory and rowed her across to Northeast Harbor, then rowed her back over to the island.
 The cow got seasick on the way back — that must have been quite the sight!”